iansinnott/webpack-base-project/README.md

 npm run build
 ```

-It should fail again but you should see a long list of webpack options in the console.
+It should fail again but you should see a long list of Webpack options in the console.
 At the end of the output there should be a line that reads:

 ```
 Output filename not configured.